By David Hammond

 Develop your ability to generate marketable ideas

-Many travel writers come up with an article idea and then try to locate a publication to fit it.
+Many freelance writers come up with an article idea and then try to locate a publication to fit it.

 However, from a business perspective, it’s a better strategy to take a market-driven approach.